Topics Map > Service Catalog > Communications and collaboration services > Cloud storage

 Applies to anyone contracting or otherwise acquiring use of non-UW-Stout-owned or -operated applications and services for university business.

-Applications and services that are not owned and operated by UW-Stout might not comply with UW-Stout and UW System policies, guidelines[DD1] or requirements for privacy, intellectual property, security, and records retention.
-Faculty and staff using or considering the use of non UW-Stout applications and services should take these factors into account when selecting applications and services.
+Applications and services that are not owned and operated by UW-Stout might not comply with UW-Stout and UW System policies, guidelines, or requirements for privacy, intellectual property, security, and records retention.
+Faculty and staff using or considering the use of non-UW-Stout applications and services should take these factors into account when selecting applications and services.

-Please see 70506 for a list of cloud services that UW-Stout has already deployed for general use at UW-Stout.
+Please refer to UW-Stout Cloud Data Storage and Processing for a list of cloud services that UW-Stout has already deployed for general use.

 Some examples of non-UW-Stout applications and services include: